Augustine of Hippo: Astrology

-Astrology

 Augustine's contemporaries often believed astrology to be an exact and genuine science.
 Its practitioners were regarded as true men of learning and called mathematici.
 Astrology played a prominent part in Manichaean doctrine, and Augustine himself was attracted by their books in his youth, being particularly fascinated by those who claimed to foretell the future.
 Later, as a bishop, he warned that one should avoid astrologers who combine science and horoscopes.
 (Augustine's term "mathematici", meaning "astrologers", is sometimes mistranslated as "mathematicians".)
 According to Augustine, they were not genuine students of Hipparchus or Eratosthenes but "common swindlers".

 Epistemology

 Epistemological concerns shaped Augustine's intellectual development.
 His early dialogues Contra academicos (386) and De Magistro (389), both written shortly after his conversion to Christianity, reflect his engagement with sceptical arguments and show the development of his doctrine of divine illumination.
 The doctrine of illumination claims God plays an active and regular part in human perception and understanding by illuminating the mind so human beings can recognize intelligible realities God presents (as opposed to God designing the human mind to be reliable consistently, as in, for example, Descartes's idea of clear and distinct perceptions).
 According to Augustine, illumination is obtainable to all rational minds and is different from other forms of sense perception.
 It is meant to be an explanation of the conditions required for the mind to have a connection with intelligible entities.

 Augustine also posed the problem of other minds throughout different works, most famously perhaps in On the Trinity (VIII.6.9), and developed what has come to be a standard solution: the argument from analogy to other minds.
 In contrast to Plato and other earlier philosophers, Augustine recognized the centrality of testimony to human knowledge and argued that what others tell us can provide knowledge even if we do not have independent reasons to believe their testimonial reports.